napodan/magichet/README.md

 Unfinished structures may not be able to reincarnate you.
 Efficienty is calculated based on material and % of "finishness" of a structure.

-####Example:
+#####Example:

 	If a structure is 90% finished and is made of mese then you'll be reincarnated with the probability of 90% and every item you had before your death will be decreased in count or durability left.

 So, it's in your best interest to reincarnate in some finished structure made of diamond blocks.

-There's more comming soon.
+There's more about reincarnators comming soon.

+####Life as a ghost:

+- you cannot be hurted\*<br />
+- you cannot die in a normal way<br />
+- you cannot reincarnate by death once you've chosen to be a ghost<br />
+- should you reincarnate and there's no one within 50 nodes from your death spot - your stuff will be as good as gone<br />
+- you cannot pickup items<br />
+- you cannot build<br />
+- you cannot dig<br />
+- you can collect and place ghostly blocks<br />
+- you can punch entities (will be disabled)<br />
+- every time you die (no matter if you\'re a ghost) your inventory is cleared<br />
+- cleared items can be retreived upon reincarnation<br />
+- you produce ectoplasm by walking<br />
+- you can jump very high<br />
+- your sight is not so clear, though<br />
+- you can access inventories<br />
+- you can cause a poltergeist by using a furnace (normal one and desert one)<br />
+- your max HP will decrease every MAX_HP*5+60<br />
+- the number of your inventory slots will be decreased upon multiple deaths<br />
+- you\'ll die as a ghost in around 3 days if you wouldn\'t reincarnate<br />
+- you need 10% of a dug nodes to fully reincarnate<br />
+- you\'ll have to cooperate with others to reincarnate<br />
+- a lot more ...

+\* Actually you get healed every dtime, so nothing can kill you due to a bug in MT's health tracking system.

 ###II-4 Chat commands